Gus-Furtado/Gus-Furtado/README.md

-Over the last ten years of experience across digital advertising and marketing, I mainly focus on critical thinking towards actionable insights by using multiple sources from media research tools, programmatic media buying platforms and site analytics.
-Whether using just Excel or querying via SQL and manipulating in Python/Pandas, I'm very familiar with helping clients to understand and improve the effectiveness of their ad investment.
+Marketing and analytics professional with over ten years of experience in digital advertising across 3 out of 5 leading advertising groups, helping top-tier advertisers increase the efficiency of media budgets of over $35 million per year.
+My mission is to provide actionable insights by combining industry expertise, critical thinking and findings from analysing data from multiple internal and external sources.
+Hands-on experience with research tools (i.e. Roy Morgan), Python, SQL, Google/Adobe Analytics and dashboards tools such as Power BI and Data Studio.

-At this repository you can get to know a bit about my projects.
+Here's you can get to know a bit about my skills.

-Here are my key skills:

--Python (Pandas, Numpy, Seaborn, Scikit-learn, statsmodels, matplotlib, seaborn) -PostgreSQL
--Excel (Power Query, Logical, Date & Time, Lookup & Reference, Math & Trigonometric);
--Dashboard (Power BI, Data Studio)
--Site Analytics (Google Analytics, Adobe)
--Target Analysis and Research (Roy Morgan, Amobee Business Intelligence, comScore, TGI, Monitor, Marplan, Nielsen), -Account Management (Client Forecasting, Team, Client portfolio) -Team management and development
--Digital Media Planning (including Addressable set up and AdOps process)
--Martech: Tealium Audience Stream

-You can find me at https://www.linkedin.com/in/gus-furtado/
+And you can find me at https://www.linkedin.com/in/gus-furtado/

 Cheers,
 Gus